TheScienceMuseum/heritageconnector/_posts/DRAFT-2021-04-01-workshop-report-22-March-2021.md

 ### Hopes

 *   **Richer interlinking of collections data** e.g. thematic connections, previously unknown connections, cross-collection links, etc.
-*   **Usable by audience** e.g. allowing researchers to help themselves, fit into the ways that historians work.
+*   **Usable by audience** e.g. allowing researchers to help themselves, fit into the ways that historians work
-*   **Improving public access** e.g. new forms of access for broad audiences as well as researchers.
+*   **Improving public access** e.g. new forms of access for broad audiences as well as researchers
 *   **Tools for collection managers** e.g. allows resources to be deployed more effectively; increased understanding of the collection, cleaning and aligning terminology, etc.
 *   **Opportunity to address bias** e.g. visualising absence and therefore being able to address areas of absence and bias
 *   **Potential to quantify uncertainty** e.g. modeling level of certainty in links and knowledge implied by them

 ### Fears

-*   **Usability is problematic** e.g. accessing the content might be difficult to use or results opaque.
+*   **Usability is problematic** e.g. accessing the content might be difficult to use or results opaque
-*   **Absence or unreliability of data** e.g. collection datasets are incomplete, thin or patchy; and potential instability, inaccuracies or gaps in Wikidata and other sources.
+*   **Absence or unreliability of data** e.g. collection datasets are incomplete, thin or patchy; and potential instability, inaccuracies or gaps in Wikidata and other sources
-*   **Inherent bias in results** e.g. approach perpetuates or amplifies existing biases; AI needs to be understood as a tool and not a solution, and machine learning training data need to be understood.
+*   **Inherent bias in results** e.g. approach perpetuates or amplifies existing biases; AI needs to be understood as a tool and not a solution, and machine learning training data need to be understood
-*   **Work in preparing data** e.g. need for human cleaning of data.
+*   **Work in preparing data** e.g. need for human cleaning of data
-*   **Environmental sustainability** e.g. creation and storage of data.
+*   **Environmental sustainability** e.g. creation and storage of data
 *   **Longevity** e.g. reliance on research grants means approach and data not sustained
 *   **Scalability** e.g. approach remains out of reach for small organisations,reinforcing the bias towards large, well known, collections